To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Your dog may have an ear infection, or your dog may just have gunky ears that need cleaning out.
-If your dog is shaking more often than normal and seems to be off-balance (a sign of an ear issue), schedule an appointment with your vet immediately.
+Your dog may have an ear infection, or your dog may have gunky ears that need cleaning out.
+If your dog is shaking more often than usual and seems to be off-balance (a sign of an ear issue), schedule an appointment with your vet immediately.

 Your dog may be looking for relief from a skin condition.
 If your dog has mites, fleas, or ticks, she may be extra itchy, and shaking can help relieve the itch momentarily.
-If your dog is scratching excessively and shaking, there’s a chance your dog may have an allergy or skin condition.
+If your dog is scratching excessively and shaking, there’s a chance your dog may have skin allergies or another skin condition.
 Call your vet and ask how you can help your dog.

 For the sake of this article, we classify shaking as being different from shivering and trembling.
 Shivering or trembling is uncontrollable, whereas shaking is intentional by a dog.
 If your dog is shivering or trembling, it may be due to one of these reasons.

 Many dogs shiver during thunderstorms or 4th of July fireworks.
 In these instances, a thunder jacket may help calm your dog.
-Another reason your dog may tremble is when they are fearful of someone.
-A dog who has been abused may tremble if something alarms them (raised voices, quick motions, specific objects, etc.).
+Another reason your dog may tremble is when she is fearful of someone.
+An abused dog may tremble if something alarms them (raised voices, quick motions, specific objects, etc.)

-This can happen when dogs are excited and trying to control themselves.
-For example, if you ask your dog to sit while holding a treat in your hand, they may shiver with excitement.
+Dogs may shiver when they’re excited and trying to control themselves.
+For example, if you ask your dog to sit while holding a treat in your hand, she may shiver with excitement.
 Your dog is trying to control herself and remain seated so she can have the treat.
 Dogs also shiver when experiencing separation anxiety.

 Sally trembles when she thinks we’re leaving the house without her.
 She curls up in a ball and begins to shiver.
-This is her separation anxiety showing.
-It breaks our hearts that she hates when we leave her, but we know it’s only for a short period and we’ll be back soon to give her lots of affection.
+We hate to leave her, but we know it’s only for a short period, and we’ll be back soon to give her lots of affection.– Kimberly A., Canine Journal

-If you think your dog is suffering from anxiety, you might consider CBD oil after checking with your vet.
+If you think your dog is suffering from anxiety, you might want to consider using CBD oil.

-This has happened to Sally before.
-She went outside in the winter for a potty break with another dog, and they got distracted playing to the point where they were both standing still, shaking and lifting their paws off of the snow because they were so cold.
-My husband went outside and carried them back to the house to get warm.
+Sally went outside in the winter for a potty break with another dog.
+They got distracted playing to the point where they were both standing still, shaking, and lifting their paws off of the snow because they were so cold.– Kimberly A., Canine Journal

 Some dogs suffer from illnesses that cause tremors, including:

 A dog’s back legs shaking may be a sign of muscle weakness.
-This can happen in senior dogs or dogs who have experienced a trauma or illness are more likely to have their back legs twitch.
+Senior dogs or dogs who have experienced a trauma or illness are more likely to have their back legs twitch.
 If you notice your dog’s hind limbs trembling, schedule an appointment with your vet for a complete physical exam.